Smart gardening resources for Michigan gardeners

 Soil Test Self-Mailer and Soil Test Interpretation website (www.msusoiltest.com )

 With increased interest in home garden soil testing, MSU Extension offers an easy-to-use soil test self-mailer kit coupled with a user-friendly soil test interpretation site.
 The soil test kit can be obtained online from the MSU Extension Bookstore or from your local county MSU Extension office for $25.
 The test will determine your soil type, pH, level of organic matter and existing levels of phosphorus, potassium, calcium and magnesium.

 You will receive an email about two weeks after your soil sample is received by the MSU Soil and Plant Nutrient Lab letting you know your results are available at www.msusoiltest.com.
 This interactive website will provide customized fertilizer recommendations for your specific garden area, instructions on correct application and links to additional resources.
 There is also an area calculator that helps you determine how many square feet you need to apply fertilizer and a fertilizer calculator.
 This will help ensure you apply the correct amount of fertilizer for your plants without harming the environment.

-The Gardening in Michigan and MSU Soil Testing websites feature an Ask an Expert widget on the home page where gardeners can electronically submit questions to horticulture experts at land grant universities across the nation.
+The Gardening in Michigan and MSU Soil Testing websites feature an Ask Extension widget on the home page where gardeners can electronically submit questions to horticulture experts at land grant universities across the nation.